Ingage-Meetup/20240515-Knapsack/README.md

 Your assignment is to use dynamic programming generate the solution matrix to this problem so that The Compiler knows which items to steal.

+NOTE: Ignore size constraints and use the weight of the items only.

 # C3ProjectTemplate